Miller Brothers and Lois

 Miller Brothers and Lois, a renowned tap dance class act team, comprising Danny Miller, George Miller and Lois Bright, was a peak of platform dancing with the tall and graceful Lois said to distinguish the trio.
 The group performed the majority of their act on platforms of various heights, with the initial platform spelling out M-I-L-L-E-R. They performed over-the-tops, barrel turns and wings on six-foot-high pedestals.
 They toured theatres coast to coast with Jimmy Lunceford and his Orchestra, Cab Calloway and his Orchestra, and the Count Basie Band.

-Lives
+Early Lives

 The Miller brothers are from Philadelphia.

 Bright was born and raised in Chicago and skilled in rhythm tap, flash, and acrobatics.
 She is the sister of Ronnell Bright who was the pianist for Sarah Vaughan on a few recordings.